How to Export DataFrame to CSV in Julia

 The goal is to create a DataFrame based on the above data, and then export that DataFrame to CSV.

-Step 3: Create a DataFrame
+Step 3: Create the DataFrame

-You may use the following code to create the DataFrame for our example:
+To create the DataFrame for our example:

 using DataFrames